conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 ![Kafka Connect Wizard](/images/changelog/platform/v28/broker-monitoring.png)

-#### New Alerts
+#### Alerting Support via API & CLI

-As part of this improvement, we have also reworked our alert by allowing you to create them via API or CLI as well as Console.
+As part of this improvement, we have also reworked our alerting by allowing you to create them via API or CLI as well as Console.

 ````yaml
 ---